siku2/yew-playground/README.md

 ## Getting started

-### Nightly toolchain
+### Setting up the nightly toolchain

-This project requires nightly to compile.
+This project requires the nightly version of Rust to compile.
-Use the following commands to install the nightly toolchain and set it as the active toolchain for the yew-playground directory.
+Use the following commands to install the nightly toolchain and set it as the active toolchain for the _yew-playground_ directory.

 ```bash
 # add the nightly toolchain